-The Apprentice Levy
+The Apprenticeship Levy

 Any firm wanting to recruit an apprentice has to be registered with the scheme, even if not paying into it.
 But what is it?

-In England, control of apprenticeship funding will be put in the hands of employers through the Digital Apprenticeship Service.
-The levy will be charged at a rate of 0.5% of an employer’s paybill.
-Each employer will receive an allowance of £15,000 to offset against their levy payment.
+The levy will be charged at a rate of 0.5% of an employer’s annual pay bill and each employer will receive an allowance of £15,000 to offset against their levy payment.

-The levy will only be paid by businesses with annual paybills in excess of £3 million, and so less than 2% of UK employers will pay it.
+The levy will only be paid by businesses with annual pay bills in excess of £3 million, and so less than 2% of UK employers will pay it.

 It is expected that the levy will support productivity growth through the increase in training.
 It may have a near-term impact in reducing earnings growth, although by supporting increased productivity, it is expected that the levy will lead to increased profitability for businesses, and increased wages over the long-term.